 What Does E.g. Mean?

-How do you Use I.e. and E.g.?
+How do you Use I.e. in a Sentence?

 In this example, i.e. is being used to clarify what the writer meant by VIP perks.